 Hannah Byran, Director of Visitor Experience

+As Director of Visitor Experience Hannah leads the marketing and front of house teams to create memorable experiences for our visitors and target audiences from our day-to-day opening to special events; and drive income generation through admission, retail, events and individual giving.
 Hannah has worked in the Museums and Heritage sector for over 10 years, in independent museums and galleries and with National Trust and English Heritage.
 She specialises in exemplary visitor experience, using data-driven decision making to create memorable visitor offers.
 Having launched new galleries and a visitor centre alongside other projects, her passion for museums come from engaging different audiences and developing relevant offers.
 Hannah holds an Associateship of the Museums Association (MA) and is currently one of the MA Representatives for the North of England.

-Iain Simons, Director of Culture
+Iain Simons, Creative Director

 Iain Simons makes, writes and talks about videogames and culture across many different popular and specialist media.
 He has written or co-written numerous books & papers and regularly contributes to conferences and events around the world.
 In 2005 he instigated and curated the first videogame festival at London’s SouthBank Centre, which led to the creation of GameCity, the pioneering arts festival he founded in Nottingham in 2006.
 In 2008, this project led to co-founding the first National Videogame Archive, with the National Media Museum.
 In 2015 he co-founded the National Videogame Arcade, the acclaimed cultural centre for games, which following a merger with the BGI relaunched in Sheffield as the National Videogame Museum.
 He has worked as a creative consultant with many organisations including the BBC, ArtsDepot, British Film Institute, FoxNext, Barbican Centre, NHS and sits on the heritage advisory board of BAFTA.